 Scholarships available through the Kelley School of Business are based on academic achievement and/or financial need.
 Eligible candidates must be certified as students in the Kelley School of Business.
-Ordinarily, a student transferring from another institution must complete at least 26 credit hours of study at IUPUI in order to be considered for a scholarship.
+Ordinarily, a student transferring from another institution must complete at least one semester of study at IUPUI in order to be considered for a scholarship.

-The following is a partial list of awards made to IUPUI students in the Kelley School of Business: Ginny Marzke Memorial Scholarship; John W. Berry Memorial Scholarship; Chancellor's Scholar Award; Delta Sigma Pi Award; Irwin Katz Accounting Excellence Award; J. Dwight Peterson Key Award; Outstanding Underclassmen Honors Awards; Hazel P. Chattaway Scholarship; Roger Jerman Scholarship; American United Life Scholarship; Bank One Outstanding Finance Student Scholarship: United Parcel Service Scholarships; Ralph L. Swingley Scholarship; Data Processing Services Inc. Scholarship; Gordon C. Miller Scholarship; Hoosier Warehousing Scholarship; Indianapolis Traffic Club Scholarship; Magnum Logistics Scholarship; Vitran Express Marketing Distribution Scholarship; Indiana Motor Truck Association Gold Club Scholarship; HGI-Landacq Corporation Award; KSBI Finance Award; Klapper Scholarship; First Indiana Bank Scholarships; Tax Executives Institute Scholarship; Slattery and Holman Scholarship; Rolls-Royce Scholarships; Key Bank Scholarship; Hub Group Academic Scholarship; Elliot and Estelle Nelson Family Scholarships; William F. Buchanan Scholarship; Women in Management Scholarship; and L.L.
-Waters Transportation Awards.
-In addition, scholarships and awards are generally given to outstanding students in each major.
+The following awards are made to IUPUI students in the Kelley School of Business: Ginny Marzke Memorial Scholarship; John W. Berry Memorial Scholarship; Chancellor's Scholar Award; Delta Sigma Pi Award; Financial Executives Institute Outstanding Finance and Accounting Awards; Irwin Katz Accounting Excellence Award; George S. Olive Scholarship; J. Dwight Peterson Key Award; Arthur W. Tuttle Scholarship; Outstanding Upperclass Scholarship Awards; Nelson/Modern Vending Scholarship; Hazel P. Chattaway Scholarship; Roger Jerman Scholarship; American United Life Scholarship; Bank One Outstanding Finance Student Scholarship; United Parcel Service Scholarship; Ralph L. Swingley Scholarship; Klapper Scholarship; and Transportation Awards.
+In addition, scholarships and awards are generally given to outstanding students in each concentration.

 Academic Distinction Academic distinction for excellence in scholarship is awarded at Commencement to a limited number of students graduating with the Bachelor of Science in Business degree.
-The number of students so honored will not exceed 10 percent of the graduating class in the school for that year.
-Students whose grade point averages are in the highest 1 percent and who complete at least 60 credit hours at Indiana University graduate with "highest distinction"; those whose grade point averages are in the next highest 4 percent and who complete at least 60 credit hours at Indiana University graduate "with high distinction"; and the remaining 5 percent who complete at least 60 credit hours at Indiana University will graduate "with distinction."
-The grade point averages necessary to achieve these levels of distinction vary slightly depending on class statistics.
+The number so honored will not exceed 10 percent of the graduating class in the school for that year.
+Students whose grade point averages are in the highest 1 percent (approximately 3.9 GPA or higher) and who complete at least 60 credit hours at Indiana University graduate with "highest distinction"; those whose grade point averages are in the next highest 4 percent (approximately 3.75 to 3.89 GPA) and who complete at least 60 credit hours at Indiana University graduate "with high distinction"; and the remaining 5 percent (approximately 3.55 to 3.74 GPA) who complete at least 60 credit hours at Indiana University graduate "with distinction."
+The grade point averages cited are approximate and may vary slightly depending on class statistics.
 Graduates receiving these honors have them so noted on their diplomas and in the Commencement program and are eligible to wear cream and crimson fourragères at Commencement.